 Delayed treatment in an emergency room situation could be considered medical negligence.
 Timely treatment of a trauma or emergency situation is necessary for the best possible outcome for the patient.

-Why New Jersey Emergency Room Malpractice Lawyers Are Important
+Why Emergency Room Malpractice Lawyers Are Important

 Medical malpractice cases can be difficult to prove, especially in an emergency room setting.
 With so many potentially responsible parties and the possibility that it was the hospital’s policies that caused the problem, any case against an ER will require the help of an attorney.